Nmap, Penetration Testing

 Fin Scan

-A FIN packet is used to terminate the TCP connection between the source and destination port typically after the data transfer is complete.
-In the place of an SYN packet, Nmap starts a FIN scan by using a FIN packet.
-If the port is open then no response will come from destination port when FIN packet is sent through source port.
+A device uses a FIN packet to terminate the TCP connection between the source and destination port typically after the data transfer is complete.
+In place of an SYN packet, Nmap starts a FIN scan by sending a FIN packet.
+If the port is open, the destination port will not respond when the source port sends a FIN packet.

 Fin-Scan are only workable in Linux machines and does not work on the latest version of windows